Easy & Effective Ways To Stress Less

 Techniques To Cope With Stress

-Time and again, numerous studies have proven how exercise is one the best ways to bust stress.
-Stress causes the human body to go into a fight-or-flight response that sends the body into high charge mode causing it to be filled with a lot of nervous energy and a sudden flood of hormones like adrenaline and cortisol.
+Time and again, numerous studies have proven that exercise is one of the best ways to bust stress.
+Stress causes the human body to go into a fight-or-flight response that sends the body into high-charge mode causing it to be filled with a lot of nervous energy and a sudden flood of hormones like adrenaline and cortisol.
 Nervous energy is excess energy generated as a result of stress.
 But in physiological terms, energy only points to one thing- a sugar (glucose) rush.
-Nervous energy has to be dissipated quickly or else can be very dangerous.
+Nervous energy has to be dissipated quickly or be very dangerous.

 Exercise combined with a few other techniques is the best way to rid the body of this excess energy.
 So the next time you are stressed out, try the following:

-Cross your legs and sit upright.
+1. Deep Breathing: Cross your legs and sit upright.
 Draw in slow, deep breaths from the diaphragm.
 Exhale slowly and relax your chest and shoulders.
-Deep breathing enables efficient exchange of oxygen and carbon dioxide.
+Deep breathing enables the efficient exchange of oxygen and carbon dioxide.
 If you are going through extreme stress, try breathing deeply by lying on your back.

 3. Yoga & Stretches: Yoga poses and general stretching can relieve tension from muscles and make the body more flexible.
 The release of tension from muscles can bring about a feeling of relaxation.

-4. Meditation & Imagery Techniques: Sit in a comfortable, noiseless environment, close your eyes and free your mind from all the events of the day.
+4. Meditation & Imagery Techniques: Sit in a comfortable, noiseless environment, close your eyes, and free your mind from all the events.
 Detach yourself from the surroundings and make your mind a blank space.
 If this seems hard, try attaching an image to the stress in your head.
 Imagine your stress to be like a giant ball.
-Now focus on the ball and imagine it shrinking slowly.
+Now, concentrate on the ball and visualize it gradually shrinking.

 5. Progressive Muscle-Relaxation Techniques: This technique involves progressively tensing and relaxing each muscle group.
 For instance, close your fist and hold it tight for 5 seconds.
 Feel the tension inside?
 Now relax your hand and imagine the tension slipping away.
 Do the same with your other fist and gradually progress upwards exercising each body part.

-6. Head & Neck Massage: You can do this yourself or ask someone to do it for you.
-Start at your temples and forehead and using your fingers, make gentle rubbing motions on your forehead.
-Do this for some time and progress gradually to the head, neck, eyelids, and under chin areas.
+6. Head & Neck Massage: You can do this yourself or ask someone to do it.
+Start at your temples and forehead using your fingers, and make gentle rubbing motions on your forehead.
+Do this for some time and progress gradually to the head, neck, eyelids, and under-chin areas.

 Be consistent with these exercises and feel the stress melt away.
-Truworth Wellness also offers guided programs for stress management that helps the employees develop a stress-free lifestyle.
+Truworth Wellness also offers guided programs for stress management that help employees develop a stress-free lifestyle.